rsdoiel/rsdoiel.github.io/blog/2020/04/11/Mostly-Oberon.md

 ### Running OBNC

-OBNC provides a Oberon 7 compiler with some optional modules for working in a POSIX environment.
+OBNC provides a Oberon-07 compiler with some optional modules for working in a POSIX environment.
 Compiling our "Hello World" is easy from your shell or terminal.

 ~~~